-- Sensitivity is a Strength - Our culture often teaches (knowingly or unknowingly) that boys are tough, strong on the outside and just "get over things" when that is not always the case.
-Embracing your child's inherent sensitivity as a strength versus a problem is "turning point" for parents.
+- Sensitivity is a Strength - Our culture often teaches that boys are tough, strong on the outside and just "get over things" when that is not always the case.
+Embracing a child's inherent sensitivity as a strength versus a problem is turning point for parents.
 This means you no longer push your son to be "more like the other kids" but appreciate him for who he is — deep feelings, sensitive responses, gifts, unique perspective and all.

-For example, I helped Aidan's parents see that his sons' giftedness and exceptional creativity comes along with his deep sensitivity.
+For example, I helped Aidan's parents see that his giftedness and exceptional creativity comes along with his deep sensitivity.
 It is a package deal.
-So learning how to appreciate his discomfort with crowds, dislike of "regular" movies and parent him in a way that honors his sensitivity as valuable (versus a nuance) has the power to change everything for the better --- and it has!
+So learning how to appreciate his discomfort with crowds and dislike of "regular" movies, and to parent him in a way that honors his sensitivity as valuable (versus a nuisance), has the power to change everything for the better.
+And it has!

 - Different is Good - Children naturally want to fit in with the other kids.
-The highly sensitive boy often doesn't though like Matt discovered when his classmates took his funky classes, stepped on them and went off laughing!
+The highly sensitive boy often doesn't, though, as Matt discovered when his classmates took his glasses, stepped on them, and went off laughing.
 Matt took this personally, cried, and had to have his parents pick him up from school.

-Such an experience had the potential to devastate his self-esteem or become a "turning point" in Matt's life where he began not caring about what others think of him as well as starting to see his uniqueness as a "good thing."
+Such an experience had the potential to devastate his self-esteem or become a turning point in Matt's life, where he begins not caring about what others think of him as well and starts to see his uniqueness as a "good thing."
 I can report that Matt is making real progress as seeing his differences as a good.
-(After all the great inventors on this planet were so notably different like Einstein and Edison!
+(After all the great inventors of this planet have been so notably different.
 They were likely highly sensitive too.)

-In my upcoming book, Growing Happy Kids: How to Foster Inner Confidence, Success and Happiness, I discuss how to help kids use challenges as stepping-stones to their success because all need to learn this — but especially the highly sensitive ones.
+In my upcoming book, Growing Happy Kids: How to Foster Inner Confidence, Success and Happiness, I discuss how to help kids use challenges as stepping-stones to their success.
+All need to learn this — but especially the highly sensitive ones.

 Success is Possible

 Being an active parenting coach, I work with adults all around the globe to help them raise their sensitive sons (and daughters) to be who they came here to be.
-These children no longer fit the old model of what works and they need a whole new approach that honors their sensitivity — as well as sees it as the basis of their greatest gifts they have to give.
+These children no longer fit the old model of what works and they need a whole new approach that honors their sensitivity — as well as sees it as the basis of their greatest gifts.

 © Growing Happy Kids 2012